rigetti/pyquil/docs/source/SDK_Download_Instructions.rst

 Preview.
 The main goals of installation are

 1. to install the ``qvm`` and ``quilc`` command line programs, and
-2. to install the Python library PyQuil 2.0 Preview.
+2. to install the Python library pyQuil 2.0 Preview.

 All installation mechanisms, except the bare-bones package, require administrative privileges to install.
 The bare-bones package just